-We have audited the accompanying combined fund type and account group financial statements-regulatory basis of the McCord School District No. C-77, Osage County, Oklahoma ("District"), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying combined fund type and account group financial statements - regulatory basis of the McCord Public School No. C-77, Osage County, Oklahoma (the "District"), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.